 Abdominal surgeries involve a variety of risks, including bowel perforation.
 This painful condition occurs when the surgical procedure or instrument ruptures the wall of the bowel, which can introduce harmful bacteria into the abdominal cavity.
 While this injury may be a standard risk of the surgical procedure, it may also result from the negligent actions of the surgeon.

-The Baltimore medical malpractice lawyers of Schochor and Staton, P.A. understand the pain and suffering experienced by Washington DC and Maryland patients who were injured by surgical bowel perforation.
+The Baltimore medical malpractice lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. understand the pain and suffering experienced by Washington DC and Maryland patients who were injured by surgical bowel perforation.
 Below are some steps you can take to protect your interests under these difficult circumstances.

 Record your Symptoms

 Symptoms of bowel perforation do not always begin immediately following surgery.
 In some cases, it can take days for any signs of the trauma to develop.
 If this occurs, keep a detailed account of your symptoms.
 Write down what is happening and when, including the date and time of day.
 This record will provide your physician with specific information about your injuries, which promotes a proper diagnosis.
 You should watch for signs and symptoms such as abdominal pain, tenderness, distension, alteration in bowel habit as well as fever, increasing white blood cell count and falling blood pressure.
 These are all signs of an evolving peritonitis and sepsis (blood infection) from spillage of the bowel contents.

 It will also be useful in the event that you decide to seek compensation for your injuries.
 Putting forth a medical malpractice claim can take a significant amount of time, and you may not be able to remember every detail of your injury by the time the case ensues.
 By keeping a detailed record, you will not have to solely rely on the accuracy of your memory.